Volunteer to Help

-B’Yachad means “together” in Hebrew, and JFS is pleased to continue its annual tradition of coming together with the community to provide JFS clients and other referred individuals in need with gifts to let them know they are being thought of during the holiday season.
+B’Yachad means “together” in Hebrew, and each year in December, JFS continues its annual tradition of coming together with the community to provide JFS clients and other referred individuals in need with gifts to let them know they are being thought of during the holiday season.

-In keeping with our commitment to respond to the needs of both the Jewish community and the community at large, each year JFS and our Jewish agency partners organize and deliver festive gift bags to 180 individuals and families.
+In keeping with our commitment to respond to the needs of both the Jewish community and the community at large, JFS and our Jewish agency partners organize and deliver festive gift bags to nearly 200 individuals and families.
 The B’Yachad program provides customized bags filled with household/personal care items and gifts to enhance joy, wellness and fulfillment while being sensitive to the cultural and spiritual needs of our diverse client groups.

 B’Yachad has a remarkable history of collaboration with community agencies.
 Each year, board members and constituents in St. Paul community service organizations and synagogues contribute their time as gift shoppers, as mitzvah-makers who wrap the festive gift bags and as delivery volunteers with their friends and family.
 We’ve been thrilled that many individuals and families also donate miscellaneous items to the B’Yachad bins that are placed throughout the community, or donate cash or gift cards to help spread the spirit.